Back

 Vacuum

-- Vacuum your white rug religiously, starting from the back of the rug.
-Vacuuming the back of the rug, with the beater brush engaged, helps to loosen dirt trapped within the rug fibers.
-If your rug has shaggy or longer fibers (more than ¾"), disable the beater brush while vacuuming.
-Additionally, avoid vacuuming fringe and knots with the beater brush!
-Any long fibers can be vacuumed using the upholstery attachment.
+Vacuum your white rug regularly, starting from the back of the rug when possible.
+Vacuuming the back of the rug with the beater brush engaged helps to loosen dirt trapped within the rug fibers.
+For rugs with shaggy or longer fibers (more than ¾"), disable the beater brush while vacuuming the front to avoid damage.
+Additionally, avoid vacuuming fringe and knots with the beater brush, as long fibers can be damaged.
+Use the upholstery attachment instead for these delicate areas.

 Photo by LTK